onlicar/redux-chunk/README.md

 ## Usage

-You can use Redux Chunk into your existing Redux app by following these steps:
+You can use Redux Chunk in your existing Redux app by following these steps:

 #### Add the redux-chunk reducer and middleware to your Redux store